 So, no matter which category of workouts you were into before, it’s ALWAYS recommended to begin with very LIGHT WORKOUTS to be able to WARM UP your body from the slumber-ish spell of no exercise.

-Therefore, BEGIN with simple warm up sessions involving a few brisk walk, jog or jogging for anything involving 10-15 minutes.
-Tracking my tiny progresses using my SMART WATCH or even the PEDOMETER Android program prompts me A LOT!
+Therefore, BEGIN with simple warm-up sessions involving a few brisk walks, jog or jogging for anything involving 10-15 minutes.
+Tracking my tiny progress using my SMARTWATCH or even the PEDOMETER Android program prompts me A LOT!

 3. Feel elevated on water